 This bill proposes the repeal of Chapters 12-1.1 and 12-1.2, which previously established the State Crime Laboratory Commission and outlined the functions of the State Crime Laboratory.
-It introduces a new legal framework for the Rhode Island State Crime Laboratory, which will now operate under the Department of Attorney General, with a director appointed by the attorney general.
-The bill delineates the laboratory's jurisdiction and functions, including providing technical services, training, and research in forensic sciences.
-It clarifies that references to the state crime laboratory in existing laws will now refer to the newly established Rhode Island State Crime Laboratory, thereby streamlining operations and oversight of forensic services in the state.
+In their place, the bill creates a new Rhode Island State Crime Laboratory within the Department of Attorney General, with a director appointed by the attorney general.
+The new provisions detail the laboratory's jurisdiction and functions, including technical services, training, and research in forensic sciences.
+The bill clarifies that references to the state crime laboratory in existing laws will now refer to the newly established laboratory, aiming to streamline operations and enhance the efficiency of forensic investigations in the state.

 Statutes affected: 951: 23-1-8, 12-5-2, 21-28-4.21